 When looking at the night sky, it’s fairly easy to measure how the stars differ in brightness, but discerning how distant the stars are is a more difficult task.
 One way to measure astronomical distances is called Parallax.

 Parallax is the apparent change in position of a nearby object caused by a change in the observer’s point of view.
-This is demonstrated in the diagram below; as the observer moved between two positions, he would see the same tree but it would appear to move against the background.
+This is demonstrated in the diagram below; as the observer (the car) moves forwards and backwards between two positions, it would see the same tree but it would appear to move against the distant background.

 To calculate distances in space, astronomers measure the parallax angle as demonstrated on the diagram below:

-The parallax angle is measure in arcminutes (arcmin) and arcseconds (arcsec .
+The parallax angle (p) is measure in arcminutes (arcmin) and arcseconds (arcsec) .
 Just as an hour is divided into 60 minutes and a minute into 60 seconds, a degree is divided into 60 arcminutes and an arcminute is divided into 60 arcseconds.

 The parallax method can only be used to measure the distance to stars close enough to show a measurable parallax, this stretches to about 100 parsecs (or ~326 light years).